jakehildreth/blog/_drafts/2024-10-17-Detecting Kerberos Delegation.md

 2. Delegated principal
 3. Delegating principal
 4. Delegation source machine
-For PowerPUG!, don’t *really* care about identifying the delegation type, but each type leaves different artifacts, so it’s probably worth figuring out in the process.
+For PowerPUG!, I don’t *really* care about identifying the delegation type, but each type leaves different artifacts, so it’s probably worth figuring out in the process.
 This article will serve as a diary of the process.
 ## What is Kerberos Delegation?

 In short, Kerberos delegation allows one principal to connect to a service on behalf of another principal.
 The specifics of how this happens vary wildly depending on delegation type.